christensenacademy/christensen-academy/README.md

 ##Current State

 The Christensen Academy at this point couldn't be much simpler.
-It's basically a giant page of links with two main benefits:

-* A responsive design thanks to bootstrap
-* Easy maintenance--it's just one page...
+There are YouTube playlists organized a single webpage.
+In addition, there are a growing number of reference guides to support each playlist that are especially helpful for programming types of activities.

+The design of the site relies heavily upon bootstrap.
+Keeping it to just a single page helps me maintain it as easily as possible.

+##Trello Board
+The things I'm currently working on can be found on a [Trello board](https://trello.com/board/christensen-academy/5059b85d7f98542c3d7c367e).

 ##Evolving Vision